 These properties are located in densely-populated, high-income areas, which are experiencing strong growth.
 Not only does Whitestone expect its properties to benefit from population growth, but from household income growth as well.

-Source: February 2019 Investor Presentation, page 13
+Source: Investor Presentation, page 13

 Whitestone is well in excess of both peer and national averages when it comes to the household income in the communities in which it invests.
-This is very intentional and is a core tenet of the trust’s focused strategy to go after areas that have both high household income, as well as high rates of population growth.
+This is very intentional and is a core tenet of the trust’s focused strategy, to pursue areas that have both high household income, as well as high rates of population growth.

 Going forward, the company will continue its acquisition strategy to fuel future growth.

 Acquisitions are a key piece of Whitestone’s growth strategy.
 The company abides by several acquisition criteria before purchasing a property, as mentioned above.
 Whitestone doesn’t make a great deal of acquisitions, but rather has shown patience in waiting for the right time to step in and buy.

-Source: February 2019 Investor Presentation, page 7
+Source: Investor Presentation, page 7

 The trust has only acquired properties in Arizona and Texas since its IPO in 2010, seeing those areas as the best combination of income and population growth.
 Indeed, it cites Arizona as having high rates of growth in tech jobs, which tend to pay more than other occupations, as well as high rates of total population growth.
 For Texas markets, it sees similarly favorable numbers for cities like Houston and Austin, which sport high rates of income and growth.

-Source: February 2019 Investor Presentation, page 18
+Source: Investor Presentation, page 18

 The trust’s acquisitions have helped it produce some very meaningful growth, as shown here.
 Whitestone’s occupancy rate at IPO was just 80%, but today it is closer to 91%.